 For a more budget-friendly option, check out the highly-rated Corner Hostel that has both private double rooms and 4-bed dorm rooms.
-For something more upscale, check out The Waterfront Hotel (that offers spacious, rooms with sea views and has an on-site restaurant and bar) or the 1926 Hotel & Spa (that offers elegant suites, a highly-rated breakfast, and a variety of spa facilities).
+For something more upscale, check out the highly-rated 1926 Hotel & Spa.

 3 DAYS IN MALTA – ITINERARY SUMMARY

 - Day 2: Mdina, Ghajn Tuffieha (Riviera Beach).

 If you have a full extra day or want to make some changes to this itinerary, take a classic day trip to Gozo and Comino, Malta’s other two islands.